 You can serve this cilantro lime cauliflower rice with chicken (as pictured) or shrimp cooked directly into the dish.
 Alternatively, omit the meat and serve this fragrant Mexican-inspired, low-carb cauliflower rice as a side to a well-seasoned steak or healthy black bean burgers.

 Stepping away from Mexican inspiration is this Thai cauliflower rice.
 This Thai-inspired cauliflower rice is wonderfully aromatic with ingredients including red curry paste, coconut milk, fish sauce, maple syrup, peanuts, cilantro, and jalapenos.
-It will pair wonderfully with grilled chicken (and baked) chicken, salmon, and carne asada steak!
+It will pair wonderfully with chicken breast on the grill and chicken breast in the oven, grilled salmon, and carne asada steak!